Presenting at the Latin American Studies Association International Congress in Paris 2026.

 Spady, James.
 Scott, Alexander.
 Luevano, Susan.
 Hernandez, Gabriela.
 Torres, Carolyn.
 2021.
 “Chicanx Histories of the Present: Organizing against Gang Injunctions and Spatial Alienation in Southern California, 2008-2016.”
 Radical Americas, 6(1).

-Book chapter: (accepted for publication):
+Book chapter: (forthcoming):

 Scott, Alexander.
 “Neoliberal Capital Accumulation and the Crisis of Rightwing Authoritarianism in Southern California’s Inland Empire.”
 Book chapter for an edited volume in the Studies in Subaltern Latina/o Politics series from Oxford University Press.
 Edited by Juan De Lara.